 A local recurrence may be accompanied by hidden cancer in nearby lymph nodes.
-For this reason, the surgeon may remove some or all of the lymph nodes under your arm (axillary dissection) during surgery if they weren't removed during your initial treatment.
+For this reason, the surgeon may remove some or all of the nearby lymph nodes if they weren't removed during your initial treatment.

 - Hormone therapy.
-Medications that block the growth-promoting effects of estrogen and progesterone may be recommended if your cancer is hormone receptor positive.
-Hormone therapy may shrink and control recurrent breast cancer.
-Hormone therapy may include tamoxifen or an aromatase inhibitor, such as anastrozole (Arimidex), letrozole (Femara) or exemestane (Aromasin).
+Medications that block the growth-promoting effects of the hormones estrogen and progesterone may be recommended if your cancer is hormone receptor positive.

 Treating a regional recurrence